 If you experience any of these symptoms for more than two weeks (or earlier for psychosis), it doesn’t necessarily mean that there’s something serious going on, but it’s worth having a chat about it with someone you trust.
 If you’ve been experiencing a few of these symptoms over a long period of time, it’s a good idea to set up an appointment with your GP to talk it over.

 How to look after your mental health

 Although mental health issues aren’t always avoidable, there are some simple things that you can do to look after your mental health.
 The following suggestions can be helpful in preventing mental health problems from developing in the first place, or can help you deal with milder symptoms of some mental health issues:

 - Do regular exercise (to release endorphins that improve your mood).

 - Set aside some time every day to relax.

-- Make time to do things that you enjoy (such as walking on the beach).
+- Make time to do things that you enjoy (such as walking on the beach or playing games).

 - Stay in touch with your friends and family.

 - Take advantage of technology that aims to improve your wellbeing.
-ReachOut has several mobile apps to help you take care of yourself.
+You could try ReachOut WorryTime.

-If you’ve given some of these suggestions a go and you’re still struggling, you may have something more serious going on and it’s important to go see your GP.
+If you’ve given some of these suggestions a go and you’re still struggling, it's possible that you may have something more serious going on and it’s important to go see your GP.
 Your GP will eb able to refer you to a mental health professional if needed.
 If you are worried about yourself or others, call Kids Helpline (1800 55 1800), Lifeline (13 11 14) or your GP as soon as possible.